What is your house worth: How to find the assessed value of your home

 There are many resources homeowners can use to find out property values.

-1. Online tools to calculate the value of my home?
+Use online tools to calculate the value of your home

-Homeowners can use a home value estimator tool to learn the value of their house.
-The digital tools use your address, data from comparable homes in your area, and specific questions about your home, such as features and renovations, to estimate your home’s worth.
+You can use a home value estimator tool to learn the value of your house.
+These digital tools use your address to look up data from comparable homes in your area.

 Real estate agents can provide you with a comparative market analysis.
 This is their estimation of your home’s value based on an evaluation of your property and market trends.
 This is commonly done before listing a home for sale.

-If you are wondering what the value of your home is and want to calculate the assessed value, you would need the property’s market value and assessment rate.
-You can then use this equation:
+If you are wondering what the value of your home is and want to calculate the assessed value, you need the property’s market value and assessment rate.
+Then you can use this equation:

-Assessed value = (Market value x Assessment rate) / 100
+Assessed value = Market value x Assessment rate

-If your property tax bill is $2,400 and your county’s department of finance tells you the real-estate tax rate is 1%, you can see that your assessed value is $240,000.
+Example: If your property tax bill is $3,400 and your county’s department of finance tells you the real-estate tax rate is 1%, you can see that your assessed value is $340,000.

 Knowing the value of a home can help homeowners plan their finances more accurately.

-You can also use the new value of your home to calculate your cash-out refinancing options.
-With cash-out refinancing, you can rewrite your mortgage loan for a larger amount and take that amount in cash.
-Use the Discover Home Loans Cash-Out Refinance Calculator to input the current market value of your own and learn more about your options.
+You can also use the new value of your home to calculate cash out refinancing options.
+With a cash out refinance, you can rewrite your mortgage loan for a larger amount and take that amount in cash.